-Developmental scientists, observed that the child’s development follows a path of successive stages, each with its own particular needs and dispositions—cognitive, social, physical, moral and emotional; and much occurs during each plane as preparation for the succeeding one.
-It follows then that the more fully the child realizes his potential in each plane, the stronger the foundation for the next stage of development.
+Developmental scientists observed that the child’s development follows a path of successive stages.
+Each stage has its own particular needs which include cognitive, social, physical, moral and emotional.
+We now understand that much occurs as a preparation for the succeeding one.
+The more a child realizes his potential in each phase, the stronger he is for the next stage of development.

 3. Year 6 can be thought of as the “capstone” of primary learning.

-This is truly where all the pieces come together, where the child’s learning is solidified, his knowledge consolidated, as new possibilities for growth and learning begin to emerge.
+Year 6 is truly where all the pieces come together.
+This is where the child’s learning is solidified and his knowledge consolidated.
+Here new possibilities for growth and learning begin to emerge.